-Just about everyone has headaches.
-But migraine is not just a bad headache.
-It is an extremely debilitating collection of neurological symptoms that usually includes a severe recurring intense throbbing pain on one side of the head (although in 1/3 of migraine attacks, both sides are affected).
-Attacks last between 4 and 72 hours and are often accompanied by one or more of the following: visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound, light, touch and smell, and tingling or numbness in the extremities or face.
+Migraine is often described as a severe recurring headache with an intense throbbing pain on one side of the head, although l/3 of the attacks can affect both sides.
+Attacks generally last between 4 and 72 hours and are often, but not always, accompanied by visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound and light, and tingling or numbness in the extremities or face.
+In 15-20% of cases, neurological symptoms occur in advance of the actual headache.
+These symptoms, which last 20-60 minutes, are referred to as the aura phase of the headache.
 Of course, everyone is different, and symptoms vary by person and sometimes by attack.

 Back to top